A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 3. Akaname (垢嘗)

 Like the Mokumokuren and the Kasa Obake, the Akaname is physically harmless.
-However, chances are, you’d find it even more unbearable than the other two house Yokai.
+However, chances are, you’d find it even more unbearable than the other two annoying Yokai.

-An unkempt, goblin-like creature of sorts, the Akaname possesses a sticky long tongue, this for the purpose of lapping up filth at places like toilets and bathtubs.
-Its name literally means “filth licker,” and other than dirt, it also doesn’t mind insects, fallen hair, or even human waste.
+An unkempt, goblin-like creature of sorts, the Akaname possesses a sticky long tongue, which it uses to lap up filth at places like toilets and bathtubs.
+Its name literally means “filth licker,” and other than dirt, it also enjoys insects, fallen hair, or even human waste.

 Shy in disposition, this pint-sized Japanese monster generally avoids humans too, meaning it would patiently wait for you to finish your business before coming into your bathroom/toilet to feast.
-While its modus operandi could serve as a useful, regular reminder to keep bathrooms and toilets clean, don’t you think the notion of having one around is still utterly repulsive?
+While its modus operandi could serve as a useful, regular reminder to keep bathrooms and toilets clean, don’t you think the notion of having one hanging around while you do your business is still utterly repulsive?